benblack769/benblack769.github.io/coding_posts/refractoring.md

 The sane thing to do is to print out this whole thing using the game data.
 Preferably something like this `print_game(data)`.
 So that is the structure we want to move to.

 On the other hand, lets look try to decipher the structure of what it is actually doing.
+This is the hardest part, so I'll take it slowly this time.

-If you [look back](coding_posts/refractoring/#full-code) at the bits of code where the `place` function is being called, note that a `box#` variable is usually updated when place is called.
+If you [look back](/coding_posts/refractoring/#full-code) at the bits of code where the `place` function is being called, note that a `box#` variable is usually updated when place is called.
 For example, when user input is used on line 89-93:

 ```c++
 if (entry == 1 and box1 == 0)